-Part of a successful oral surgery is making it as comfortable as possible, which is why we offer sedation options with anesthesia: so you’re pain-free and at-ease.
-So don’t worry; you’re in good hands.
-Our gentle and caring team is here to assist you and put you at ease.
-So, whether you’re in for an affordable removal of wisdom teeth or something like bone grafting around your teeth and mouth, and you end up needing anesthesia, rest assured that you’re in excellent hands and will be taken care of to the best of our ability.
-It’s one of the reasons why our patients love us and we’re one of the top-rated oral surgeons in the Cincinnati area.
+A big part of ensuring the success of your oral surgery is making it as comfortable as possible.
+That’s why we offer sedation options with anesthesia: so you’re pain-free and at-ease.
+Our gentle and caring team is here to assist you, whether you’re in for an affordable removal of wisdom teeth or something like bone grafting around your teeth and mouth.
+So, if you end up needing anesthesia, rest assured that you’re in excellent hands and will be taken care of to the best of our ability.
+It’s one of the reasons why our patients love us, and we’re one of the top-rated oral surgeons in the Cincinnati area.

 Why Dental Sedation is Often Necessary in Oral Surgery